-Attachment and Inner Child Therapy in Los Altos, California
+Inner Child and Attachment Therapy in Los Altos, California

 A young girl with braided hair standing in a golden wheat field during sunset.

 Attachment and Inner Child struggles show up in many ways.
-Do these sound Familiar?
+Attachment therapy can help if you:

-• You might find yourself craving closeness but pulling away when someone gets too near.
+• Feel yourself craving closeness but pulling away when someone gets too near.

-• You worry that if people really knew you, they would leave.
+• You worry that if people really knew you, they would immediately abandon you.

 • Even in good relationships, you sometimes feel a constant undercurrent of loneliness.